github-Sparda/face-detection/README.md

 # face-detection
-A demo tries to achieve real-time face detection with deep learning algorithms **YOLO** Basically, this is a project which is used to learn some deep learning(DL) algorithms and image processing algorithms, at the same time
+A demo tries to achieve real-time face detection with deep learning algorithms **YOLO**.

+Basically, this is a project which is used to learn some deep learning(DL) algorithms and image processing algorithms, at the same time
 , to improve the ability of programming.
 We welcome all programmers to modify these code and share ideas and knowledge.